-You will begin consulting with the Resident Director in mid-September (mid-January for Spring) about the courses that you wish and need to take.
-The Director can assist you if there are questions about your requirements by contacting someone at your university.
+You will begin consulting with the Resident Director after your arrival in September about the courses that you wish and need to take.
+The RD can assist you if there are questions about your requirements by contacting someone at your university.
 Remember that the Resident Director is your official liaison with your home university and can assist you in determining which courses will be equivalent to those you are required to take on your home campus.
 Also, the Resident Director, representing the entire consortium of BCSP universities, can be expected to speak for your interests on a professional par with advisors at your home institution.

 After having attended several classes and talked to the professors about what they will expect you to read and prepare for your exams, make sure that you talk to your BCSP Resident Director about your final choice of course load.
-Sometime in October of the Fall semester and in February of the Spring, the BCSP Director will have you sign a document which will serve as your schedule of chosen courses and will be the official list of courses that you are expected to pass.
+One month following the beginning of your UNIBO courses, the BCSP Director will have you sign a document, which will serve as your official schedule.